text only siteskip to main contentskip to main navigation

 State of New Jersey, Civil Service Commission

-2. When will the new test be held?
+2. When will the next Firefighter exam be administered?

-3. Where can I find announcement and application for entry level Firefighter exam?
+3. Where can I find the announcement and application for the entry-level Firefighter exam?

-4. What does it cost to apply for entry-level Firefighter exams?
+4. How much did it cost to apply for the entry-level Firefighter exam?

-5. Why does it cost $35 to apply for entry-level Firefighter exams?
+5. Why did it cost $35 to apply for the entry-level Firefighter exam?

-6. What happens to the lists of eligible candidates from previous entry-level Firefighter test when the new lists from current exam are released?
+6. What happens to the lists of eligible candidates from the previous entry-level Firefighter exam when the new lists from the current exam are released?

-7. Will candidates who passed previous entry-level Firefighter exam be able to carry over their scores to the current exam?
+7. Will candidates who passed the previous entry-level Firefighter exam and/or physical performance test (PPT) be able to carry over their scores to the current exam?

 8. What is my Applicant ID number?